Tripp808/Deep_Q-learning_With_Atari/README.md

 ## 🏆 Contributors
 - **Oche David Ankeli** – Trained the models and experimented with different hyperparameters.
 - **Aime Magnifique** – Created the visualizations used in performance analysis.
-- **Esther Mbabazingwe** – Extracted data for reward tracking and episode analysis.
+- **Esther Mbanzabigwi** – Extracted data for reward tracking and episode analysis.

 ---